i-qcc/iqcc-calibration/REFACTORING_PLAN.md

-# Refactoring Plan: Remove Duplicate Functions from iqcc_research.quam_config.lib
+# Refactoring Plan: Remove Duplicate Functions from iqcc_calibration_tools.quam_config.lib

 ## Overview

-This document outlines the plan to remove duplicate functions from `iqcc_research.quam_config.lib` that have identical implementations in the `qualibration_libs` package.
+This document outlines the plan to remove duplicate functions from `iqcc_calibration_tools.quam_config.lib` that have identical implementations in the `qualibration_libs` package.
 This refactoring will eliminate code duplication and ensure consistency across the codebase.

 ## Background

-The `iqcc_research.quam_config.lib` module contains several functions that are duplicates of functions available in the `qualibration_libs` package.
+The `iqcc_calibration_tools.quam_config.lib` module contains several functions that are duplicates of functions available in the `qualibration_libs` package.
 The `qualibration_libs` implementations are more mature, have better type hints, and are actively maintained.
 By removing the duplicates and using `qualibration_libs` consistently, we can:

 - Reduce code duplication
 - Improve maintainability